Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

 Propagation: How to multiply Peperomia puteolata

-Peperomia puteolata (Parallel Peperomia) is easily propagated from leaf cuttings, stem cuttings or by plant division in spring to early summer when in active growth.
+Parallel Peperomia is easily propagated from leaf cuttings, stem cuttings or by plant division, in spring to early summer when in active growth for faster establishment.
+Learn how to propagate Parallel Peperomia (Peperomia puteolata).

 Parallel Peperomia, Peperomia puteolata, Peperomia tetragona